Mandelic Acid: Why It's A+ For Sensitive Skin, How To Use It & Best Products

 Stimulates cell turnover.

 "Exfoliation can improve skin circulation, encourage skin turnover, and improve the absorption of certain skin care products," board-certified dermatologist Raechele Cochran Gathers, M.D., once told mbg.
-This benefit can also help soften the appearance of fine lines: One 2013 study found that chemical peels containing mandelic acid were able to help stimulate collagen production and reduce signs of aging.
+This benefit can also help soften the appearance of fine lines: One 2013 study found that chemical peels containing mandelic acid were able to help stimulate collagen production and reduce signs of aging1.

 Fades dark spots.

 By promoting cell turnover, you can help push fresh, baby skin cells up to the surface—which can lessen the appearance of dark spots.
-In fact, a skin care regimen containing mandelic acid and vitamin C was associated with a 73% improvement in the appearance of post-inflammatory hyperpigmentation and melasma.
+In fact, a skin care regimen containing mandelic acid and vitamin C was associated with a 73% improvement in the appearance of post-inflammatory hyperpigmentation and melasma2.

 "Mandelic acid has a unique affinity for oil compared to other AHAs," says Bailey.
-"It can penetrate deeper into oily pores and has even been shown to reduce [excess] sebum production and oily shine."
+"It can penetrate deeper into oily pores and has even been shown to reduce [excess] sebum production and oily shine3."
 Typically, BHAs (like salicylic acid) are beloved for their ability to break through oil and unclog pores, which makes mandelic acid an interesting player in the space, for sure.

 How to use mandelic acid.